 - Saving to negotiate a severance at 40

-- Saving to pay for my son’s college education
+- Saving to pay for your child’s college education

-- Saving to work in a lower paying field
+- Putting money aside so you can pivot and work in a lower paying field that you love

 - Saving to drive fast cars around Europe

 Another important step is to track your net worth using a free financial tool like Personal Capital.
-Check out your bank statements, credit card statements, online budgets, and make note of what exactly you’re spending money on and whether or not those purchases are meaningful or necessary.
+Check out your bank statements, credit card statements, online budgets, and make note of what exactly you’re spending money on.
+Then decide whether or not those purchases are meaningful or necessary.

 After you’re done checking all your expenses, check your investment portfolio for excessive fees.
 Then run Personal Capital’s free Retirement Planner tool to see whether your retirement cash flow is on track.